Schmitten im Taunus: Treisberg

-The lookout tower on the 663-m-high Pferdskopf ("Horse's Head") near Treisberg affords a fantastic view of the Taunus landscape and is the object of many outings.
-In the winter, skiers and tobogganers are drawn to the Taunus's most attractive skilifts.
+The observation tower on the 663 m high Pferdskopf mountain ("Horse's Head") near Treisberg offers a wide view of the Taunus landscape.
+In winter, skiers and tobogganers are drawn to skilifts.

 Weiltal

-Rising on the Feldberg, the little brook Weil snakes its way through the Hochtaunus Nature Park through to Weilburg.
+Originating on Großer Feldberg mountain, the little brook Weil snakes its way through the Hochtaunus Nature Park to Weilburg.
 Alongside the Weil runs the Weiltalwanderweg (Weil Valley Hiking Trail).
 A Weil Valley visit is popular among families and nature lovers, but also for cyclists and motorcyclists.

 Besides the yearly Weiltal-Marathon, the traditional "Rund um den Henninger-Turm" bicycle race also runs through the Weil Valley.

 Limes

 The Roman Empire's old border runs above Niederreifenberg and Oberreifenberg across the crest of the Taunus.
 Within Schmitten's municipal limits lies the Limeskastell Kleiner Feldberg, a Roman fort.
 The preserved foundation walls offer a glimpse into Roman history.